kbaseattic/roadmap/Proposed product descriptions/Reference Data Updates.md

 - Finish loading any remaining genomes
 - Enable use of KBase search and narrative data panel to query and select RefSeq, Enseml, and Phytozome genomes
 - Refine search UI based on feedback
+- Write documentation/tutorials for reference data
+- Final testing of the data and search UI

 ### User stories